 Instructors may use any questionnaire they wish in gathering student feedback on the effectiveness of course content and instruction.
 The College does not require the use of a standardized form, although there are sample forms available that some instructors have used for a number of years.
 Instructors are encouraged to develop, adapt, or borrow questionnaires that address their principal concerns about course content or instruction, and that will help them sustain and strengthen student learning.
 All course evaluation questionnaires should include instructions that explain the purposes and confidential nature of the course evaluation process; suggested text is provided with the sample forms.

-Instructors may administer course evaluations on paper or electronically.
+Instructors may administer course evaluations on paper or electronically, via Google Forms (available as a template).
 Whatever the questionnaire or the method of administration, it is essential to ensure that student participation is voluntary, that individual responses cannot be linked to specific students, and that responses will have no impact on students’ grades, their relationship with the instructor, or their relationship with the College.
 The above links include specific suggestions for ensuring voluntary and anonymous participation in the administration of both paper and electronic evaluation forms.